dmtr-karan/dnd-srd-mongo/README.md

 ~~~

 ### 1b.
 Environment variables
-Copy the template to set your MongoDB URI locally:
+Copy the template to set your MongoDB URI locally (used for both local runs and CI pipelines):

 **Linux/macOS/Git Bash**
 ~~~bash